| Home | Important Dates | Claim Eligibility | Class Membership | Completing the Claim Form |

 BASIC INFORMATION

-In December 2009, CertainTeed Corporation and representatives of owners of buildings on which certain CertainTeed Organic Shingles had been installed reached a proposed class action settlement.
+In December 2009, CertainTeed Corporation and representatives of owners of buildings on which certain CertainTeed Organic Shingles had been installed reached an agreement concerning a class action settlement.
 CertainTeed no longer manufactures these shingles; all shingles it has sold after 2005 are fiberglass shingles and are not at issue in this suit.
-The settlement is intended to resolve disputes between the parties about the performance of the shingles.
-This proposed class action settlement covers the entire United States and Canada.
+On September 1, 2010, the District Court approved the settlement, which is intended to resolve disputes between the parties about the performance of the shingles.
+This class action settlement covers the entire United States and Canada.

 In a class action lawsuit, one or more people called “Representative Plaintiffs” sue one or more Defendants on behalf of other people who have similar claims.
 All these people together are a “Class” or “Class Members.”
-One Court decides all the issues in the lawsuit for all Class Members, except for those who exclude themselves from the Class.
+One Court decides all the issues in the lawsuit for all Class Members, except for those who chose to exclude themselves from the Class by opting out.

-The Representative Plaintiffs allege that the CertainTeed Organic Shingles are subject to premature failure and otherwise do not perform in accordance with the reasonable expectations of users.
-CertainTeed denies these allegations and asserts that the vast majority of the shingles are free of any defect and will last throughout the warranty period.
-The proposed Settlement is intended to resolve this dispute.
-The Court has not decided in favor of either the Class or CertainTeed.
-The Court’s role in the Settlement is to make sure it is a proper settlement that is fair, reasonable, and adequate for all class members.
+The Representative Plaintiffs alleged that CertainTeed Organic Shingles were subject to premature failure and otherwise did not perform in accordance with the reasonable expectations of users.
+CertainTeed denied these allegations and asserted that the vast majority of the shingles are free of any defect and will last throughout the warranty period.
+The proposed Settlement was intended to resolve this dispute.
+The Court did not decide in favor of either the Class or CertainTeed.
+The Court’s role in the Settlement was to make sure it was a proper settlement that is fair, reasonable, and adequate for all class members.
 Important papers from the lawsuit are found on the Case Documents page.

-The Court in charge of this lawsuit is the United States District Court for the Eastern District of Pennsylvania.
+The Court in charge of this Settlement is the United States District Court for the Eastern District of Pennsylvania.
 The name of the lawsuit is In re: CertainTeed Corporation Roofing Shingles Products Liability Litigation, MDL Docket No. 1817.
-The judge is the Honorable Louis H. Pollak.
+The case was originally assigned to the Honorable Louis Pollak.
+Upon Judge Pollak’s death, the case was reassigned to the Honorable Robert F. Kelly.
+In November 2020, the litigation was reassigned by the Judicial Panel on Multidistrict Litigation to the Honorable Timothy J. Savage, also of the United States District Court for the Eastern District of Pennsylvania.

-Rather than proceeding to litigate through a jury trial, both sides in the lawsuit have agreed to a Settlement.
-That way, everyone avoids the cost and risk of a trial, and the members of the Class will be eligible to file a claim form to get compensation greater than the original warranty provided if their shingles are defective.
+Rather than proceeding to litigate through a jury trial, both sides in the lawsuit agreed to a Settlement.
+That way, everyone avoided the cost and risk of a trial, and the members of the Class are eligible to file a claim form for compensation greater than that provided by the original warranty if their shingles are Damaged.

 WHO IS A MEMBER OF THE SETTLEMENT CLASS

-Unless you exclude yourself from this Settlement, you're part of the Settlement if you are a Class Member.
+Unless you excluded yourself from this Settlement by opting out, you’re part of the Settlement if you are a Class Member.

 • OR